cjmirang/mira_mechanic/README.md

 # 🚗 mira_mechanic

 ## Description
-A simple, extensible script for repairing vehicles outside (or inside) a mechanic shop.
+A simple, extensible script for repairing vehicles inside (or outside) a mechanic shop.
 Designed for servers using ESX and ox scripts.

 ## 🔧 Features
 - Repair conditions based on damage level